alexniver/DeepCloner/README.md

 # Fetch From [DeepCloner](https://github.com/force-net/DeepCloner)

+## Different from Fetch From [DeepCloner](https://github.com/force-net/DeepCloner)
+if struts have class in it, class will only clone ref, because struts only use shallow copy, and it fast, so do not contain class in struts.

 Library with extenstion to clone objects for .NET.
 It can deep or shallow copy objects.
 In deep cloning all object graph is maintained.
 Library actively uses code-generation in runtime as result object cloning is blazingly fast.
 Also, there are some performance tricks to increase cloning speed (see tests below).
 Objects are copied by its' internal structure, **no** methods or constructuctors are called for cloning objects.
 As result, you can copy **any** object, but we don't recommend to copy objects which are binded to native resources or pointers.
 It can cause unpredictable results (but object will be cloned).